gucio321/excel2tex/README.md

 :warning: This project is not affiliated with LibreOffice nor Microsoft Excel.
 It is a personal project made for educational purposes only.
 Use it at your own risk.

-Microsoft and Microsoft Excel is a registered trademark of Microsoft Corporation in the United States and/or other countries.
+Excel is a registered trademark of Microsoft Corporation in the United States and/or other countries.